 To all the workers on the front lines: thank you!

 Thank you to the essential workers everywhere, especially those in health care, grocery workers, and all forms of transportation, including maritime transportation.
 They deserve our special recognition as everyday workers and members who are risking everything, their own personal safety and the safety of their families, to treat the disease and maintain the supply chains of sustenance during the crisis.
 Doing it day after day, on the front lines of a pandemic, is above and beyond the normal call of duty.
-It's not what we expected, not what built into the contract, not what you would expect of the average worker.
-But it is not all that unfamiliar to the heirs of the professional resolve that won World War II, and to maintain such poise and professionalism in the face of danger is second-nature and standard procedure for an SUP professional and American patriot.
+It's not what we expected, not what built into the contract, and more than what you would expect of the average worker.
+But it is not all that unfamiliar to the heirs of the professional resolve that won World War II, and to maintain such poise and professionalism in the face of danger is second-nature and standard procedure for an SUP sailor and an American patriot.

 Thank you too for staying at home when it feels like you are doing nothing.
 In fact you are facing down the boredom that can be as challenging as facing down danger.
 In fact you are staying healthy, ready to step up and relieve your Union brothers and sisters when the time comes.
 Doing that preserves our readiness and maintains the freedom and democracy of our entire hiring hall system.
 Thank you.